 Early versions of hoop skirts reached the floor, but hemlines rose in the 1860s.
 Sleeves were often tight at the top, opening at the bottom in a bell-like shape.

 The mass production of sewing machines in the 1850s, as well as the advent of synthetic dyes, introduced major changes in fashion.
 Previously, clothing was handsewn using natural dyes.
 Other new developments included the sized paper pattern as well as machines that could slice several pattern pieces at once.
 Clothing could now be produced quickly and cheaply.

 In 1860, Charles Worth, a clothing designer in Paris, France, created costumes worn by the French Empress Eugenie, Empress Elizabeth of Austria, and Queen Victoria.
 Worth became so influential that he is known as the Father of Haute Couture (high fashion).
 In 1864, Worth introduced an over-skirt that was lifted and held back by buttons and tabs.
 By 1868, the over-skirt was drawn back and looped, creating fullness and drapery at the rear.

 Meanwhile, certain fashion mavens felt that the over ornamentation had gone too far.
 The New Princess Line was a simple form of dress, cut in one piece of joined panels, fitted from shoulder to hem.
 The Gabriel Princess dress produced a slim silhouette in plain or muted colors with a small white collar and a full, though greatly diminished skirt.

-In 1870, ball gowns featured trains and by 1873, trains showed up in day dresses.
-Trains were a short lived style, however, as they quickly became soiled dragging along city streets.
+- In 1870, ball gowns featured trains.
+By 1873, trains showed up in day dresses.
+Trains were a short-lived style, however, as they quickly became soiled dragging along city streets.

 Women's fashions took on a more tailored look with the introduction of the cuirasse bodice in 1878.
-The stiff, corset like garment dipped down in front and back and eventually reached the upper thighs.
+The stiff, corset-like garment dipped down in both the front and back, and eventually reached the upper thighs.